zakmafia/city-lockers-project/README.md

 # 📦 City Lockers – Storage Unit Booking System

 **City Lockers** is a full-stack booking system that allows users to view, filter, and reserve storage units while preventing booking conflicts.
-Admins can create, update, and manage storage units through a simple and intuitive interface.
+Users can create and manage storage units through a simple and intuitive interface.

 ---